-- Demonstrate knowledge of American, English, and world literature in an aesthetic, cultural and historical context. - 2.
+- 1. Demonstrate knowledge of American, English, and world literature in an aesthetic, cultural and historical context. - 2.
 Demonstrate knowledge of the history and use of the English language. - 3.
-Demonstrate knowledge of the history and practice of literary criticism. - Demonstrate mastery of the above knowledge base at a level suitable for graduate school preparation. - Analyze literature using appropriate formal and critical tools. - Conduct traditional and digital literary research and present it through oral, written, and/or electronic formats. - Develop proficiency in expository, professional, analytical, and/or creative writing, culminating in the design and development of a professional quality senior portfolio. - 8.
-Use reading, writing and critical thinking to integrate faith and ethics with personal identity. - Contribute to the world on a local or global level as a culturally competent reader, writer, and thinker.
+Demonstrate knowledge of the history and practice of literary criticism. - Demonstrate mastery of the above knowledge base at a level suitable for graduate school preparation. - 5.
+Analyze literature using appropriate formal and critical tools. - 6.
+Conduct traditional and digital literary research and present it through oral, written, and/or electronic formats. - Develop proficiency in expository, professional, analytical, and/or creative writing, culminating in the design and development of a professional quality senior portfolio. - 8.
+Use reading, writing and critical thinking to integrate faith and ethics with personal identity. - 9.
+Contribute to the world on a local or global level as a culturally competent reader, writer, and thinker.

-First year
+Planning guide First year Go

-Academic Voice GC Seminar World Literature

-Introduction to Creative Writing (recommended) Artistic World Perspective (recommended)
+Goshen Core Academic Voice GC Seminar World Literature Introduction to Creative Writing (recommended) Artistic World Perspective (recommended)

-Expository Writing

-Philosophy, Interpretation, and Culture

-British or American Literature course

-Diverse Voices in American Literature (recommended)
+Expository Writing Philosophy, Interpretation, and Culture British or American Literature course Diverse Voices in American Literature (recommended) SST

-American or British Literature course

-Global English English electives
+Third year Goshen Core American or British Literature course Global English English electives

-Balance of major and related courses

-Senior Practicum Senior Seminar
+Fourth year Balance of Goshen Core Balance of major and related courses Senior Practicum Senior Seminar